2017-2018 Child Advocacy Clinic Students at Orientation

 Students have the opportunity to participate in two to three court proceedings each semester.

-The clinic works with the UT Southwestern Department of Pediatrics REACH (Referral and Evaluation of Abused Children) Program, which is the medical program for evaluation of abused and neglected children located at the Children’s Medical Center of Dallas (“CMC”).
+The clinic works with the UT Southwestern Department of Pediatrics REACH (Referral and Evaluation of Abused Children) Program, which is the medical program for evaluation of abused and neglected children located at Children's Medical Center in Dallas ("CMC").
 Child Maltreatment Grand Rounds are one hour seminars provided once a month to doctors, nurses and other professionals in the child welfare arena at CMC about specific types of child abuse and other related issues such as domestic violence and child internet pornography.

 During the course of a semester, clinic students attend Grand Rounds.
 The students are able to learn what medical professionals actually see when an abused child and his family come to the hospital.
 The seminars are an open forum to learn and discuss how doctors and nurses should assess suspicious injuries to a child and how families respond to medical inquiries and intervention by the Department of Family and Protective Services.